meilisearch/specifications/text/0034-telemetry-policies.md

 - Remove the Sentry DSN override possibility.
 - Make errors when sending analytics to Amplitude and Sentry silents.
 - Make a dedicated documentation page to explain why we collect analytics, what we are collecting, how to disable it.
 This dedicated documentation page will be linked into the new CLI message.
+- Deactivate the collect of analytics in debug build.

 ### 0.22 Release